Online Social Networks: Threats and Solutions: Solutions

 \subsection{Academic Solutions}

-Several recently published studies have proposed solutions to various online social networks threats.
+Several recently published studies have proposed solutions to various \s{OSN} threats.
 These solutions have primarily focused on identifying malicious users and applications.
-In this section, we present studies which provide solutions for detecting phishing attacks, spammers, cloned profiles, socware, and fake profiles.\footnote{Many of these solutions overlap and can assist in preventing more than one threat.
-For example, algorithms for identifying fake profiles can also help identify spammers and phishing attacks.}
+In this section, we present studies which provide solutions for \s{improving OSN users' privacy settings; for detecting phishing, spammers, cloned and fake profiles, and socware; and for preventing information and location leakage}.\footnote{Many of these solutions overlap and can assist in preventing more than one threat.
+For example, algorithms for identifying fake profiles can also help identify spammers and phishing attacks.} \s{These academic solutions provide cutting-edge insight into dealing with social network threats.
+They can be used by OSN operators to improve their users' security and privacy, by security companies to offer the customers better OSN protection, or by early-adopter OSN users who want to better protect themselves.}